MissStrong/ICS4U/Unit 1/Note 4 - Methods.md

 * `Math.floor()` computes and returns the largest integer less than, or equal to, the number.
 * `Math.min()` compares two numbers and returns the smallest.

-Just like when you created a custom method and called it from a different file, the class name goes before the method name and is separated by a dot.
+Just like when we created a custom method and called it from a different file, the class name goes before the method name and is separated by a dot.